-This appendix sets out the relevant legal requirements under the NEL for the AEMC to make this draft rule determination.
+This appendix sets out the relevant legal requirements under the NEL for the AEMC to make this final rule determination.

-C.1 Draft rule determination
+C.1 Final rule determination

-In accordance with s.
-99 of the NEL the Commission has made this more draft rule determination in relation to the rule proposed by the COAG Energy Council.
+In accordance with ss.
+102 and 103 of the NEL the Commission has made this final rule and associated final rule determination in relation to the rule proposed by the COAG Energy Council.

-The Commission's reasons for making this draft rule determination are set out in section 2.3.
+The Commission's reasons for making this final rule determination are set out in section 2.3.

-A copy of the draft, more preferable, rule is attached to and published with this draft rule determination.81 Its key features are described in chapter 2.
+A copy of the more preferable rule is attached to and published with this final rule determination.104 Its key features are described in Chapter 2.